 Exchange Programs for J.D.
 Students

 The School of Law recognizes the critical importance of global issues for its students.
 Apart from numerous curricular opportunities in Winston-Salem, our students have available to them a wide range of foreign LLM and SJD students at the Law School, three summer study programs in Venice, Vienna, and London, and possibilities for experiences as exchange students abroad.
-We have a formal exchange relationship with the University of International Business and Economics in Beijing.
-Other opportunities exist for exchanges in Italy and Austria.
+We have a formal exchange relationship with the University of International Business and Economics in Beijing and the University of Padua in Venice, Italy.
 We foresee additional offerings in the near future.

-J.D. students who want to study abroad for a semester should contact Dean Schneider or the Graduate Programs Office.
+J.D. students who want to study abroad for a semester should contact Associate Dean Sarah Morath (email@example.com) or the Graduate Programs Office.
 Credit earned during the semester on a foreign campus will be transferred to the Wake transcript.
-The amount of transferable credit will be agreed with the Executive Associate Dean for Academic Affairs before the program.
+The amount of transferable credit will be agreed with the Associate Dean for Academic Affairs before the program.
 Exchange study abroad will not normally delay graduation from law school.
 Instead, it provides an enormous study possibility and expanded potential for employment, especially for students who are interested in international transactions and business law.
-Internship opportunities in the foreign country may also be available.
+Internship opportunities in a foreign country may also be available.
 Wake tuition will be paid during the semester abroad with no additional tuition owed to the host institution.
 Some modest student fees, however, will be paid to the host institution.
 The student will arrange for all travel and accommodations but significant assistance is available from our law school and from the host institution.
 The optimal semesters for visiting as an exchange student abroad will be either spring of the 2L year or fall of the 3L year.

 These exchanges provide significant cultural and educational advantages for our J.D. students.
 In addition to immersion in the legal culture of a foreign country, students have the opportunity to develop acquaintances with foreign legal professionals and students.